Further closures due to fire in Grunewald

 The fire in Grunewald continues to block the highway and rail traffic.
 In addition, extreme ground temperatures make the operation even more dangerous.
-The closures are to be re-decided.
+A new decision should be made about the closures.

 Berlin – The fire in the Grunewald forest in Berlin has not been completely extinguished even two days after the outbreak – the nearby Avus city motorway and the railway line remain closed.
 According to the fire brigade, a decision on when and whether the routes can be opened can be expected around Saturday noon at the earliest.
 It continues to burn at the blast site, but only within a defined area.
 Smaller fires would be extinguished there.
 There are currently no major sources of fire in the forest outside the blast site.